 Current limitations

-Isolated projects is a pre-alpha feature, and as such there are a number of limitations in the current implementation.
-These will addressed in future Gradle releases:
+Isolated Projects is a pre-alpha feature, and as such, the current implementation has a number of limitations.
+These will be addressed in future Gradle releases:

-• Gradle, IDEA, Android Studio and the Kotlin plugins are not yet 100% compatible with isolated projects, so you should expect to see some violations reported.
+• Gradle, IntelliJ IDEA, Android Studio, and Kotlin plugins are not yet 100% compatible with Isolated Projects, so you should expect to see some violations reported.
 The teams are actively working on fixing these incompatibilities.

 • Parallel configuration and fine-grained caching are not applied to task execution.
 They are only applied to IDE sync.